priyavrat-misra/til-in-java/README.md

 > ```
 - `<`, `>`, `>=` and `<=` on boxed primitives will lead to auto-unboxing but in case of `==` and `!=` the addresses will be compared.
 ###### Day 21
-- a class can extend from only one class.
+- a class can extend from only one class i.e., Java does not support Multiple Inheritance.
 - _is-a_ test is a fundamental test that can be used to check inheritance relationship.
 If it is failing then inheritance relation should not be applied.
 - with polymorphism, a supertype can be assigned any of it's subtypes.
 It means that the type of object reference and the actual object referenced can be different, the type of object reference has to be a supertype of the actual object that is being referenced.
 > ```java